-Once the HRA By-law is given final adoption, the City Clerk will arrange to have the HRA executed and, in accordance with Section 966 (9) Local Government Act, will send a notice to the responsible Provincial Minister and file a notice of the HRA on the title of the land at the Land Title Office.
-A copy of the HRA will also be sent to the property owners.
+Once the HRA By-law is given final adoption, the City Clerk will arrange to have the HRA executed and, in accordance with Section 966 (9) of the Local Government Act, will send a notice to the responsible Provincial Minister and file a notice of the HRA on the title of the land at the Land Title Office.
+A copy of the executed HRA will also be sent to the property owners, being the Ocean Park Community Association.

-Legal Services has reviewed the proposed the HRA By-law and has no concerns.
+Legal Services has reviewed the proposed HRA By-law and has no concerns.